philippschulte/fastly-promises/README.md

 - 400: attempting to activate invalid VCL
 - 401: invalid credentials
 - 404: resource not found
-- 409: confict when trying to POST a resource that already exists
+- 409: conflict when trying to POST a resource that already exists
 - 422: attempting to modify a service config that is not checked out
 - 429: rate limit exceeded, try again later